Record summer peak: 4760 (MW) Summer 2009/10

 Switch your pool pump to an economy tariff or install a minimum five star energy efficient pool pump.

-Switch your hot water system to economy.
+Switch your hot water system to an economy tariff.

 When renovating or building a new home, talk to your electrician about switching appliances to an economy tariff.